 - Hunterdon' Identity Theft Prevention Program has been established to assist employees in identifying, detecting, and addressing identity theft. - To aid in the prevention of identity theft when services are rendered: - New Accounts: In addition to obtaining the individual's full name, date of birth, and address, request to see government-issued identification (with photo) and, if applicable, the actual insurance card.
 If possible, the insurance coverage should be verified with the insurance company. - Existing Accounts: During each return visit, confirm all personal and insurance information.
-Telephone and written requests for changes in billing addresses should be verified by asking the individual to confirm their full name, birthdate, and their social security number. - Release of Information: Always confirm the individual's identity before releasing any personal information maintained by Hunterdon. - Reporting Suspected Red Flags: When detecting a red flag, or activity indicating possible risk of identity theft, report the matter to your supervisor and to the Corporate Compliance department.
+Telephone and written requests for changes in billing addresses should be verified by asking the individual to confirm their full name, birthdate, and their social security number. - Release of Information: Always confirm the individual's identity before releasing any personal information maintained by Hunterdon.

+Reporting Suspected Red Flags: When detecting a red flag, of